-- our ability to obtain patent protection for our technologies and processes; - our ability to preserve our trade secrets; and - our ability to operate without infringing the proprietary rights of other parties both in the United States and in foreign countries.
+our ability to obtain patent protection for our technologies and processes;

+- · our ability to preserve our trade secrets; and - our ability to operate without infringing the proprietary rights of other parties both in the United States and in foreign countries.

-We have been issued eleven patents by the U.S. Patent and Trademark Office, or PTO, and eight patents from foreign countries.
+As of December 31, 2007, we have been issued sixteen patents by the U.S. Patent and Trademark Office, or PTO, and thirteen patents from foreign countries.
 We have also filed numerous patent applications for our technology in the United States and in several foreign countries, which technology is vital to our primary business, as well as several Continuations in Part on these patent applications.
 Our success depends in part upon the grant of patents from our pending patent applications.